gak25/palmos/README.md

 ## To declare development and test environment variables (i.e. company passwords, emails, etc)
-* from the project's home directory, run `$ open config/secrets.yml` *secrets can be added here, but only for development and test environments - not production!*
+* from the project's home directory, run `$ open config/secrets.yml`
+* *secrets can be added here, but only for development and test environments - not production!*
+* *add any secrets in the example format found at the top of the file*
 * confirm that `/config/application.yml` is present in `.gitignore`

 ## To declare encrypted production environment variables (i.e. company passwords, emails, etc)